 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-The fund does not have a sustainable investment objective.
+The fund does not pursue sustainable investment.

 How have the indicators for adverse impacts on sustainability factors been taken into account?